TheAnshul756/CSES-Solutions/README.md

 ### What's this repo about?

-This repo is created to house the solutions of problems of CSES at one place.
+This repo is created to house the solutions and editorials of problems of CSES at one place.
 CSES contains 200 problems from beginner to advanced levels.

 ### What is CSES?
 The CSES Problem Set contains a collection of competitive programming practice problems.
 You can access the problems [here](https://cses.fi/problemset/).